shotstack/oas-api-definition/.shins/source/index.html.md

 ```

-Send rendered videos to the [Mux](https://www.mux.com/) video hosting and streaming service.
-Add the `mux` destination provider to send the output video to Mux.
+Send rendered videos to the [Mux](https://shotstack.io/docs/guide/serving-assets/destinations/mux) video hosting and streaming service.
 Mux credentials are required and added via the [dashboard](https://dashboard.shotstack.io/integrations/mux), not in the request.

 ### Properties